The Trojan Women: Plot

-Cassandra, who can see the future, is morbidly delighted by this news: she sees that when they arrive in Argos, her new master's embittered wife Clytemnestra will kill both her and her new master.
-She sings a wedding song for herself and Agamemnon that describes their bloody deaths.
-However, Cassandra is also cursed so that her visions of the future are never believed, and she is carried off.
+Cassandra, who can see the future but is also cursed so that her visions of the future are never believed, is morbidly delighted by this news: she foresees that when they arrive in Argos, her new master's embittered wife Clytemnestra will kill both her new master and her before being killed herself by her own children.
+She sings a wedding song for herself and Agamemnon that describes their bloody deaths, and is taken away.

-The widowed princess Andromache arrives and Hecuba learns from her that her youngest daughter, Polyxena, has been killed as a sacrifice at the tomb of the Greek warrior Achilles.

-Andromache's lot is to be the concubine of Achilles' son Neoptolemus, and more horrible news for the royal family is yet to come: Talthybius reluctantly informs her that her baby son, Astyanax, has been condemned to die.
-The Greek leaders are afraid that the boy will grow up to avenge his father Hector, and rather than take this chance, they plan to throw him off from the battlements of Troy to his death.
+Andromache arrives, and Hecuba learns from her that her youngest daughter Polyxena has been killed as a sacrifice at the tomb of Achilles.
+But more horrible news for the royal family is yet to come.
+Talthybius reluctantly informs Andromache that her baby son Astyanax has been condemned to die: the Greek leaders are afraid that the boy will grow up to avenge his father Hector, and so rather than take this chance they plan to throw him off from the battlements of Troy to his death.